Lower Dolpo Trek

 Meals: Breakfast, lunch & dinner

-Today is a steep climb that begins along with the switchback over the Tarap River.
-It may be steep but it is also exciting as the valley soon becomes a narrow gorge that forces us to jump from spot to spot.
+Today’s climb begins with a switchback over the Tarap River.
+It may be steep, but it is also exciting, as the valley soon becomes a narrow gorge that forces us to jump from spot to spot.
 The struggle continues with a tough climb and sharp descent before passing through Chyugur Khola to reach our destination of Nawarpani.

 After breakfast, we slowly hike uphill to Kamattarke.
-After following the tree line, we must pass over a narrow gorge to be welcomed by a multitude of wild rose and juniper bushes.
-Just a few more hours then, until we reach our resting spot: Do Tarap.
-Surrounded by an irregular stone wall, this is a fascinating village, where both the Bon Po and Chaiba religious sects reside together.
+After following the tree line, we must pass over a narrow gorge to be welcomed by many wild roses and juniper bushes.
+Then, just a few more hours until we reach our resting spot: Do Tarap.
+Surrounded by an irregular stone wall, this is a fascinating village where the Bon Po and Chaiba religious sects reside.

 Day 09